nimmoev/BasicTestLib/README.md

 The current functionality includes:
 * One class: UnitTestList
 * UnitTestList has the ability to append functions to its function vector and run them with RunTests()
-* To append a function, it must only take UnitTestList* as its parameter
+* To append a function, it cannot take any parameters
 * This library also includes basic assertion support